Skip to main content

 • Student teaching is a full-time 15-week credit practicum/seminar block for teacher certification.

 • Student teaching is a full-time activity.
 Additional coursework is not permitted.
-This includes courses described as correspondence, distance education, continuing education, world campus, evening or weekend courses at Penn State or other institutions.
+This includes courses described as correspondence, distance education, continuing education, world campus, and evening or weekend courses at Penn State or other institutions.
 Deferred grades and correspondence courses must be completed before the start of the student teaching experience.

 • Students must arrange their own housing and daily transportation to their assignments.